Master Progressive Long Runs and Targeted Workouts to Shatter Your Half‑Marathon Goal

 • Zone 4 – Slightly faster than race pace for the final kick.

-2. Structure the Run
+2. structure the run

-For a 10‑mile (≈16 km) half‑marathon rehearsal, a common template is:
+For a 10‑mile (≈16 km) half‑marathon rehearsal, here’s a tried template:

 Miles (km)PacePurpose